alphagov/paas-tech-docs/source/documentation/deploying_services/configure_cdn.md

 #### Configure your CDN

-1. Configure your CDN to forward HTTPS requests from your custom domain to the PaaS at the `YOURAPP.cloudapps.digital` domain.
+1. Configure your CDN to forward HTTPS requests from your custom domain to the PaaS at the `YOURAPP.APP_DOMAIN` domain.

 2. Configure your CDN to amend the HTTP requests when it forwards those requests by:

-  - changing the HTTPS request `Host` header from your custom domain to your app’s domain (for example, change `Host: www.example.com` to `Host: YOURAPP.cloudapps.digital`)
+  - changing the HTTPS request `Host` header from your custom domain to your app’s domain (for example if your app is hosted in the Ireland region, change `Host: www.example.com` to `Host: YOURAPP.london.cloudapps.digital`)

   - adding a `X-Forwarded-Host` HTTP header containing your custom domain to the HTTPS request (for example `X-Forwarded-Host: www.example.com`)